Introduction to MariaDB boolean

 SELECT true, false, False, True, FALSE, TRUE;

-Here, we have typed a command above using the SELECT statement to view the case sensitivity as which gives output as 100101, where 1 associate to the true value and 0 associates to a false one.
+Here, we have typed a command above using the SELECT statement to view the case sensitivity, which gives output as 100101, where 1 associate with the true value and 0 associates with a false one.

 We will use the Boolean type while adding a column to hold the Boolean values in table creation which has the syntax structure as follows: